kyawlinhan/MineFacebook/README.md

 MineFacebook
 ============

 It is a website based facebook application.
 It mine your facebook data and present an easy to understand user interface.
+All the functions on the webpage are based on a few friends data.
+It is very slow to get all friends data from facebook.
+This problem can be solved if I store everything in database however it is privacy issue so I decided to just get a few samples.
 Get public data of a user.
 https://graph.facebook.com/[id or me or username]